Cyrtinella

 Cyrtinella is an extinct genus of small-headed flies in the family Acroceridae.
 The genus is known from Baltic amber from the Eocene of Poland and Kaliningrad Oblast, Russia.
 It contains only one species, Cyrtinella flavinigra.

-The generic name is from the extant genus Cyrtus, referring to the possible close relationship of Cyrtinella with the genus.
+The generic name is derived from the extant genus Cyrtus, referring to the possible close relationship of Cyrtinella with the genus.
 The specific name is a combination of the Latin words flava (yellow) and nigra (black), referring to the black and yellow coloration of the body.